cap-js/change-tracking/README.md

-# Change Tracking Plugin for SAP CAP Application Programming Model (CAP)
+# Change Tracking Plugin for SAP Cloud Application Programming Model (CAP)

 The `@cap-js/change-tracking` package is a [CDS plugin](https://cap.cloud.sap/docs/node.js/cds-plugins#cds-plugin-packages) providing out-of-the box support for automatic capturing, storing, and viewing of the change records of modeled entities as simple as that: